 However, firms don’t have to merge to gain control, thereby combining their efforts.
-Two (or more) firms can simply agree to work together by selling each other’s products, perhaps under different brand names, or jointly developing a new product or technology.
-Firms will frequently establish a strategic alliance, which is usually a formal agreement to cooperate in pursuit of a joint goal.
+Two (or more) firms can simply agree to work together by selling each other’s products, perhaps under different brand names, or jointly developing a new product or technology, which is so called strategic alliance or corporate partnerships.
+Firms will frequently establish a strategic alliance with a formal agreement to cooperate in pursuit of a joint goal.

 Category of strategic alliance

 Strategic alliances are categorized as either equity or non-equity arrangements.